Phirxian/phd-airphen-alignment/README.md

 Increasing the number of matched keypoints show tiny more precision.
 For exemple, moving from SURF (~30 matches) to FAST (~130 matches) show the final residual distances reduced from ~1.2px to ~0.9px and the computation time from ~5sec to ~8sec.

-All methods show that the best reference spectra is 710nm, execpted for SURF how is 570nm.
+All methods show that the best reference spectra is 710nm, execpted for SURF and GFTT how is 570nm.
 The following figure show the Minimum of number of matches between each reference spectra to all others using FAST algorithm.

 ![alt text](figures/comparaison-keypoint-matching-reference-FAST.png "feature SURF performances")

+Once the best keypoints extractor and spectral reference are defined, we use there detection to estimate an homography.
+Homography is an isomorphism of perspectives.
+A 2D homography between A and B would give you the projection transformation between the two images.
+It is a 3x3 matrix that descibes the affine transformation.
-The residuals of the perspective correction
+The residuals of the perspective correction.

 ![alt text](figures/prespective-allignement-rmse.jpg "Prespective Reprojection Error")